boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 ![Example of lights clearly setup for Vertex Lighting](/assets/posts/2019-01-13-RainbowSixRevivalProject.md/M07-Outside.jpg) (Click to Enlarge)

+Here is a [let's play by sigonsteele that shows how it looks in the original game](https://youtu.be/FyoSz4xW_9k?list=PLAA66182E9682A667&t=364).
+Skip to 9:05.

 Many modern renderers are moving towards a model known as [Physically Based Rendering](https://en.wikipedia.org/wiki/Physically_based_rendering).
 This describes how lights behave and interact with the surfaces and materials in the scene.
 Rendering previously has relied on a much simpler model.
 The old model only defined an ambient, diffuse and specular property as [described here](https://www.cs.uic.edu/~jbell/CourseNotes/ComputerGraphics/LightingAndShading.html).
 The lights also shared these properties so lights could give a different specular highlight to the diffuse color the light was producing.